rspec/rspec.github.io/source/blog/2015-10-31-rspec-compsable-matchers.md

 => true
 ```

-What we've done here is constructed a both a target and match matcher with the value /foo/.
+What we've done here is construct two objects with a value of `/foo/`, one is
+a target, the other an instance of the  match matcher.
+When the target checks
-When the match matcher hits `values_match?` it sees that /foo/ is not an array or a hash, and so
+`values_match?` on the matcher it sees that /foo/ is not an array or a hash, so
-checks `expected == actual`, which in this case is `/foo/ == /foo/`, which is true.
+it uses the simplier `expected == actual`, in this case `/foo/ == /foo/`, which
+is true.

 The next line checks `expected === actual`.
 This is where the power of RSpec's new composability
 really kicks in.
 The reason for this is that the `BaseMatcher` class includes a module called